AuroreAA/ICS-implementation/README.md

 # Invariant Coordinate Selection (ICS) implementations

-This repository is an attempt to present the latest advancements of the different implementations of ICS in different programming languages: R, python and Julia.
+This repository is an attempt to present the latest advancements of the different implementations of ICS in different programming languages: R, Python and Julia.

 ## About ICS